The Conference and Dinner planned for March 19, 2020 were cancelled due to the COVID-19 pandemic. Check this page for updates.

 Youth/Self- Advocates Group

 Kyle graduated in 2008 from North Shore HS where he received a Peer Achievement Award from the National Honor Society.
-Kyle is President of Alexander's Angels Youth/Self-Advocate Group and a regular panelist of the Up of Down symposium.
-Kyle is presently employed part time at The First National Bank of Long Island
+Kyle is President of Alexander's Angels Youth/Self-Advocates Group and a regular panelist of the Up of Down symposium.
+Kyle is presently employed part time at the First National Bank of Long Island.

 Brittany Schiavone